carbon-language/carbon-lang/llvm/docs/OpaquePointers.rst

 ==================================

 LLVM IR pointers can be cast back and forth between pointers with different pointee types.
-The pointee type does not necessarily actually represent the actual underlying type in memory.
-In other words, the pointee type contains no real semantics.
+The pointee type does not necessarily represent the actual underlying type in memory.
+In other words, the pointee type carries no real semantics.

 Lots of operations do not actually care about the underlying type.
 These operations, typically intrinsics, usually end up taking an ``i8*``.
 This causes lots of redundant no-op bitcasts in the IR to and from a pointer with a different pointee type.
 The extra bitcasts take up space and require extra work to look through in optimizations.
-And more bitcasts increases the chances of incorrect bitcasts, especially in regards to address spaces.
+And more bitcasts increase the chances of incorrect bitcasts, especially in regards to address spaces.

 Some instructions still need to know what type to treat the memory pointed to by